TheRealOrange/terminalvideoplayer/README.md

 ## Introduction

 This is a cursed terminal video player.
 This improves on some previous designs by implementing some optimisations such as not changing the text/background colour if the next pixel is similar enough.
-The video player also manages to get 8 "pixels" (effectively) out of every character as opposed to the usual 2 pixels by using the unicode quarter block characters.
-The pixels aren't really independent, each character is still limited to two colours.
+The video player also manages to get 11 "pixels" (effectively) out of every character as opposed to the usual 2 pixels by using the unicode quarter block characters.
+The pixels however aren't really independent, and each character is still limited to two colours.

 Mileage may vary depending on how fast your terminal is.
 In my testing, I've found that [alacritty](https://github.com/alacritty/alacritty) works rather well.